Our Team

 Stephanie is a survivor of the opioid epidemic that has claimed the lives of many of her friends and members of our community.
 Her lived homeless experience, along with the grassroots outreach and mutual aid work she undertook in the hardest days of the pandemic, provided the foundations for Shelter the People Cleveland.

-In addition to her leadership duties for Shelter the People Cleveland, she also serves as the Director of the Pretrial Support Team at the Unitarian Universalist Congregation of Cleveland and sits on the Advisory Board of the Cuyahoga County Office of Homeless Services where she represents the community as a person with lived experience.
+In addition to her leadership duties for Shelter the People Cleveland, she also serves as the Director of the Pretrial Support Team at the Unitarian Universalist Congregation of Cleveland, sits on the Advisory Board of the Cuyahoga County Office of Homeless Services and the Advisory Board for the Arab Americans of Cleveland.

 Program Director